Home » Appetizers & Snacks » How to Make Deviled Eggs Without Mayo

 Make-ahead instructions

-Boil the eggs and store them in the refrigerator for up to three days.
+Boil eggs and store them in the refrigerator for up to three days.
 Just before serving, peel the eggs, slice them and make the filling.

 a close up view deviled eggs on a plate garnished with paprika, olives and peppers